Cyphergenesis/alx-system_engineering-devops/0x00-shell_basics/README.md

-Writing a script that prints the absolute path name of my current working directory
+Display the contents list of my current directory